 And as a network of local news organizations supported by a national team, we are committed to not just covering the national contests but also the state and local races that are critical to our democracy.

-Spectrum News partners with the Associated Press for federal, state, as well as some local election results.
-The AP has a careful, established process for counting votes, verifying the data and declaring projected winners on election night and in the days and weeks afterwards.
+Spectrum News is an Associated Press affiliate member and subscribes to AP data for municipal, state and national election results.
+The AP has a careful, established process for counting votes, verifying the data and declaring projected winners on election night and in the days and weeks afterwards, according to its documentation.
 It has been doing this work for more than 170 years.
 Projected winners are declared based on actual election data, collected by a network of 4,000 freelance vote count reporters who work with local election commissions nationwide.
-The AP does not speculate but waits until it can say definitively which candidates are projected to have won, based on vote count, polling research, and other data.
+The AP does not speculate but waits until it can say definitively which candidates are projected to have won, based on vote count, polling research, and other data, according to its documentation.

 Read more about how the Associated Press counts the vote and calculates expected vote.

-Occasionally, our local political journalists will gather data directly from local election officials in races not covered by the AP.
-Spectrum News also will project the winners for local races, in consultation with their editorial leadership, using data from the AP or directly from election commissions.
-But in 2022, with the prevalence of mail-in ballots, many of these calls may be delayed.
+Depending on the election, our local political journalists also will gather data directly from local election officials in races not covered by the AP.
+Spectrum News will project the winners for local races, in consultation with their editorial leadership, using exit polling data from the AP or directly from election commissions.